Alone-Incarnate/Image_Annotation/README.md

-# 🎉 YOLO Object Detection App 🚀
+# 🎉 Image Annotation App 🚀

-Welcome to the **YOLO Object Detection App**!
+Welcome to the **Image Annotation App**!
 This application harnesses the power of the YOLO (You Only Look Once) model to perform real-time object detection on images.
 With a user-friendly interface built using Streamlit, you can easily upload images and visualize detected objects with bounding boxes and labels.

 ## 📸 Features